viamrobotics/docs/docs/get-started/_index.md

 - Capture sensor data on 100s of boats and sync it to the cloud when machines have internet connectivity.

-- Use Machine Learning to detect wildlife and when detected start data capture and send alerts.
+- Use machine learning to detect wildlife and when detected start data capture and send alerts.

 - Allow delivery robots to use their location and SLAM to navigate intelligently between GPS coordinates.